l30nard0/mif/demos/demo1/readme.txt

 2.1.
 Isolation

-Separate PvDs could connect client with only specified destinations, while all other could be unavailable.
+Single PvD can be configured for specific network only.
+Application that use this PvD will see only its network, all other will be hidden in that PvD.
 For example, different services (servers) like "internet", "video-on-demand" could be defined through different PvDs that limit accessibility to only defined services.

 2.1.1.
 Example from RFC7566: 4.3.
 A Home Network and a Network Operator with
                                   Multiple PvDs (page 12)